uva-slp/git-hw-to-fork/flickr.md

 }
 ```
-You also need to modify our routes to handle the gallery calls and add the following code to your /app/config/routes.php
+To modify our routes to handle the gallery calls, add the following code to your /app/config/routes.php
 ```php
 $Route->connect('/gallery/*',